Shot Types Activity 2

 5. Rename files

-6. Upload folders from Desktop to Google Drive
+6. Upload folder from Desktop to Google Drive

 7. Get a shareable link to a folder on Google Drive, and